 The fourth draft of the book was written after midnight on 8 November 2016.
 I spoke to a lot of people who felt and still feel physically ill after this election.
 Although it’s hard to write while vomiting, I really feel like this election result inspired a truly great book.
 As a Canadian, I normally wouldn’t bother to voice my concern about the elected officials in a neighboring country.
 Unless a major superpower with a butt load of nuclear weapons elected the world’s most dangerous leader since Adolph Hitler.
 Then I feel like it’s my duty as a concerned citizen of our planet to voice my concern…

 The Mouse Who Poked an Elephant is about change and hope.
-It’s about Canada and US relations, and about US relations with the rest of the world.
 The book offers some practical and realistic suggestions to improve on: broken political systems, greedy Baby Boomers, and our insatiable appetite for…stuff.

 anyone who owns an assault rifle firing more than 120 rounds in 60 seconds;

 anyone who might start a war or destroy the environment to maximize profit for their shareholders;